lemonsqueeze/uhexed/README.md

 uhexed
 ======

-Simple terminal multi-byte hex editor / hexdump.
+Simple terminal unicode hex editor / hexdump.

 Usage: uhexed [-e encoding] binary_file

 Type 'h' for key help

-Encoding can be pretty much any encoding that perl supports.
+Encoding can be pretty much anything that perl supports.
 For BOM-type encodings you must specify byte order explicitly (so utf-16le or utf-16be for utf-16).

 Tested so far: